 Add a Touch of Whimsy

 Scandinavian kids’ rooms always inspire a sense of whimsy and wonder, putting an emphasis on imagination and play.
-Lively patterns and whimsical art prints featuring fun sayings and illustrated characters add a uniquely childish charm, and playful touches, like colorful bunting and strings of fairy lights, are a perfect fit.Continue to 12 of 12 below.
+Lively patterns and whimsical art prints featuring fun sayings and illustrated characters add a uniquely childish charm.
+Playful touches like colorful bunting and strings of fairy lights are also a perfect fit.Continue to 11 of 11 below.